 There should be plenty of space between the dashboard and the center console, which may house an electronic gear selector, iDrive 8 function scroller and selector, volume adjuster, start-stop button, and an electronic parking brake, designed artfully and made from premium materials, possibly including glass and wood.
 The center console may feature touch control buttons with haptic feedback.
 The principle of shy tech and reduction to the essentials would be visible throughout the cabin.

 Based on the same cluster architecture (CLAR) platform as the i4, the BMW i5 Touring will come with the brand’s 5th Generation eDrive powertrain that houses a more densely packed and energy-efficient battery module and an integrated drive system that houses the e-motor, transmission, and power electronics in one common housing.

-Bimmerpost forum member ynguldyn suggests that the i5 Touring will be available in two variants at launch: xDrive40 and M60.
+Bimmerpost forum’s ynguldyn suggests that the i5 Touring will be available in two variants at launch: xDrive40 and M60.
 In that case, two motors, one for the front wheels and one for the rear wheels, will be standard.
-The power and torque outputs will be different, obviously.

 The i5 Touring xDrive40’s powertrain could produce around 320 horsepower and 465 lb.-ft. of torque.
 The i5 Touring M60’s powertrain may develop 590 horsepower (temporarily, in Sport Mode) and around 800 lb.-ft. of torque (temporarily, with Launch Control).